mujtaba51472/Javascript-By-Mj/Pass by Value Pass By Ref/README.md

   let num = 42;   // global scope

 function modifyNum() {
-num = 99;  // pointing to the same scope as above num , not passed value , }
+num = 99;  // pointing to the same scope (global) as above num , not passed value , }

 modifyNum();